 Where to Buy: I use this Myojo brand Gyoza wrappers that I get from the refrigerator or freezer section of the Japanese grocery store.
 Unfortunately, they are perishable and not available online.

-Frozen Gyoza Wrappers: Defrost in the refrigerator overnight or on the counter for 60 minutes (depending on the amount and room temperature).
+Frozen Gyoza Wrappers: Defrost the package in the refrigerator overnight or on the counter for 60 minutes (depending on the amount and room temperature).
 Do not defrost in the microwave.

 Keep Gyoza Wrappers Moist: Once the package is opened, make sure to keep them covered under a damp paper towel or plastic wrap; otherwise, the edges will start to dry out and can’t be used.